GoogleCloudPlatform/professional-services/tools/dataflow-throttling/README.md

 --runner = ${RUNNER}”
 ```
 * Expected results
-	Successful requests will write return value from clientCall to `${PIPELINE_FOLDER}/output/successTag`.
+    * Successful requests will write return value from clientCall to ${PIPELINE_FOLDER}/output/successTag.
-	Throttled requests and rejected by backend node are going to write payload and out of quota error as follows to `${PIPELINE_FOLDER}/output/throttlingTag`.
+	* Payload of throttled requests and requests rejected by backend node as well as the error message are written to ${PIPELINE_FOLDER}/output/throttlingTag.
-		Throttled request will write `{"input": payload,"error":"Throttled by Client.
-Request rejection probability: 0.3111111111111111"}`.
+		* Throttled requests will be written as {"input": payload,"error":"Throttled by Client.
+Request rejection probability: 0.3111111111111111"}.
-		Rejected by backend will write `{"input":"payload","error":"Server returned HTTP response code: 429"}`.
+		* Rejected requests by backend will be written as {"input":"payload","error":"Server returned HTTP response code: 429"}.
-	Requests which are failed with unexpected errors will write back payload and corresponding error as follows to `${PIPELINE_FOLDER}/output/errorTag`.
+	* Requests which are failed with unexpected errors will be written to ${PIPELINE_FOLDER}/output/errorTag.
-		`{"input":"payload","error":"Corresponding error"}`.
+		* For example {"input":"payload","error":"Corresponding error"}.
-* If you want to call a dependency other than Java Http Server, update lambda function `clientCall` with how each request should be processed.
+* To call a dependency other than Java Http Server, update lambda function `clientCall` with how each request should be processed.
 ```
 DynamicThrottlingTransform<InputType, OutputType> clientCall = request -> {
     //Process the request
     response = request_response.
-if(response is Out of Quota Error) throw new ThrottlingException;
+    if(response is Out of Quota Error){
-else
+        throw new ThrottlingException;
+    }
+    else{
         return request_response;
+    }
 }
 ```